cloud-agnost/agnost-website/server/storage/buckets.md

 ### Add tag to bucket

 You can add your own tags to each bucket.
-This metadata can be used in expressions to filter buckets or store data specific to your application.

 <Tabs defaultValue="javascript" groupId="dev" values={[ { label: "Javascript", value: "javascript" }]}>